Paleo Blueberry Muffins (made with almond flour!)

 This post may contain affiliate links.
 Please read our disclosure policy.

-Make a batch of Paleo Blueberry Muffins (gluten-free!) for snacks this week or pop some into your freezer to keep them around longer.
-They are a true sugar-free family hit!
+Make a batch of these sugar-free, paleo blueberry muffins for snacks this week, or freeze some to keep them around longer.

 Using almond flour for muffins

-Typically, almond flour requires more of a binder.
-That's why you'll find 4 whole eggs in this recipe.
-The bananas do double duty and add sweetness and help bind the almond flour.
+Typically, almond flour requires a stronger binder.
+That’s why you’ll find four whole eggs in this recipe.
+The bananas serve a dual purpose, adding sweetness and helping bind the almond flour.

 Almond flour muffins have the best texture.
-They're less dense and cakey than regular muffins and because of that, they're so much tastier.
-As an added bonus, the protein in them keeps you feeling full for a long time.
+They’re less dense and cakey than regular muffins, and because of that, they’re so much tastier.
+As a bonus, they’ll keep you feeling full for a long time.

-If you don't regularly keep almond flour around the house, you might be wondering what you're going to do with the rest of the bag.
-Don't worry I've got you covered!
+If you don’t regularly keep almond flour on hand, you might be wondering what to do with the rest of the bag.
+Don’t worry, I’ve got you covered.
+Here are my favorite recipes that use almond flour:

 - Almond Shortbread Cookies